-JAMES C. DAY, 72
+JAMES C. DAY, 73 Director since 2008

 Mr. Day has extensive leadership experience serving as a member of senior management in various roles at Noble Corporation, including as Chairman of the Board from 1992 until his retirement in May 2007, Chief Executive Officer from 1984 until October 2006 and President from 1984 to 1999 and again from 2003 until February 2006.
 Noble Corporation is a publicly traded company and one of the world's largest offshore drilling companies.